Geography (Ptolemy): Contents

 The Geography consists of three sections, divided among 8 books.
 Book I is a treatise on cartography and chorography, describing the methods used to assemble and arrange Ptolemy's data.
 From Book II through the beginning of Book VII, a gazetteer provides longitude and latitude values for the world known to the ancient Romans (the "ecumene").
 The rest of Book VII provides details on three projections to be used for the construction of a map of the world, varying in complexity and fidelity.
 Book VIII constitutes an atlas of regional maps.
 The maps include a recapitulation of some of the values given earlier in the work, which were intended to be used as captions to clarify the map's contents and maintain their accuracy during copying.
+Book 8 formed the basis for the Table of Noteworthy Cities.

 Cartographical treatise

 Maps based on scientific principles had been made in Europe since the time of Eratosthenes in the 3rd century BC.
 Ptolemy improved the treatment of map projections.
 He provided instructions on how to create his maps in the first section of the work.